-From this page you can use the scans to do the following:
+From this page you can:

-8.7.1 Viewing the Details of Scan
+5.6.1 Viewing the Details of Scan

 You can view the details of the scan report that will display the packages that are present as well as the filesystem detected on the scanned source instance.
 The information available depends on whether the scanned instance is Linux-based or Windows-based.